Still Living Things

 “Kavic’s worried about you,” Rose says finally.
 “He found me.
 He says it’s your birthday.”

+His birthday?
 “It’s not for a week yet,” Ismit says, now uncertain.

 “I got you something,” Rose says, standing again, fishing in the pockets of her suit.
 “You ready?”
 She holds out her hands, one cupped over the other, as she approaches.